HtetLinMaung/starless-server/README.md

 If you want to run some scripts before or after server start, create `hooks.js` at the root of your application.

-There are six life cycle hooks
+There are eight life cycle hooks

 - beforeServerStart - Run before server start
 - afterServerStart - Run after server start
+- afterMasterProcessStart - Run after primary process start
+- afterWorkerStart - Run after worker start
 - errorHandler - Express error handler
 - afterPeerConnected - Run after peer connects to the server
 - afterPeerDisconnected - Run after peer disconnects from the server